gregversteeg/CorEx/README.md

 The code here is written by Greg Ver Steeg and Gabriel Pereyra.

-Current code implements only the techniques of the first paper.
+Current version implements only the techniques of the first paper.
 Additional theoretical developments appear in the second paper and more are underway.
 New functionality will be added over time.